What is a Fiscal Year (FY)?

 - The United States Federal Government’s FY starts on October 1 and ends on September 30.

 The use of a fiscal year that’s different than the calendar year presents a business opportunity for many companies, such as companies whose business is largely seasonal.

 Businesses and organizations may choose their FY based on preference.
 A good practice of accounting principle suggests closing the FY at the low point of business activity.
 For example, agriculture companies often end their FY right after harvest season.

 3. Cost savings on accounting and audit fees

 Since the majority of businesses have their fiscal year end on December 31, that is when the accounting firms are busiest.
 Sometimes, businesses will pick a different year end when the accountants are less busy to get a lower rate.
-This can be particularly true with private businesses who prefer to save money on audit and accounting fees.
+This can be particularly true with private businesses that prefer to save money on audit and accounting fees.

 Applications in Financial Modeling and Valuation